£18,500 awarded for silicosis

-The Claimant had for 30 years been employed by the Defendant as a shotblaster.
-By reason of that employment, the Claimant was working on wheelerbrator machines in a foundry in which there was a good deal of mixed dust silica.
+The claimant had for 30 years been employed by the defendant as a shotblaster.
+By reason of that employment, the claimant was working on wheelabrator machines in a foundry in which there was a good deal of mixed dust silica.

 Decision and award

 At trial, the Judge had to consider how much of the symptoms were caused by his exposure to the dust silica and how much were resulting from the fact that he had been a heavy smoker since childhood.

 Having heard medical evidence submitted by experts by both the claimant solicitors and the solicitors instructed by his previous employers, the Judge concluded that the claimant had a 50% disability of which one quarter was due to the smoking and the rest to his exposure to the dust silica whilst at work.